 Just by reading, I saw and felt the characters and figured out that they were not different from me in any aspect.
 And I was thinking, if God answered my prayers of marrying a Scandinavian, I will never be troubled and live harmoniously with him because I knew the character so well.
 Quite sweet and dreamy, isn’t it?

 However, when it came to me, my own theory on cross-cultural marriage was not applicable anymore.
 There have been a lot of differences and adjustments in my own marriage that only love, trust, and respect can patch up.
 Of course, having common interests helps.
 So, before you say yes, you need to check out if you and your partner are open enough to sort out misunderstandings in a way that will not create too much anger and noise.
 Learn to count to ten if you are provoked, and try to understand your partner so that you will avoid adding fuel to the fire.
-And if you have done something thoughtless, be quick to ask forgiveness.
-The following can serve as pointers on what to do, more or less, when in an interracial relationship.
+And if you have done something thoughtless, be quick to ask for forgiveness.
+The following can serve as pointers on what to do when in an interracial relationship:

 - Your relationship is different from others.
 Therefore, you cannot compare.
 If someone you know is suffering hell living with a foreigner, don’t be alarmed or feel doubtful.
 Uncertainty and comparing can actually create more frustrations and damage in situations where a calm and caring gesture could have easily solved a misunderstanding.

 - Learn from others’ mistakes.
 Based on statistics, most intercultural marriages fail.
 However, it does not mean that yours will head in that direction.
 Think about the success stories of others, and check out if the assumptions for a healthy relationship are present between you and your partner.
 Are you sharing the same ideas about equality and relationship?